-- 1. Advocate for the rights of all patients. - 2.
-Maintain patient confidentiality. - 3.
-Take appropriate action to ensure the safety of patients, self, and others. - 4.
-Provide care for the patient in a timely, compassionate and professional manner. - 5.
-Communicate patient care in a truthful, timely and accurate manner. - 6.
+- 1. Advocate for the rights of all clients. - 2.
+Maintain client confidentiality. - 3.
+Take appropriate action to ensure the safety of clients, self, and others. - 4.
+Provide care for the client in a timely, compassionate and professional manner. - 5.
+Communicate client care in a truthful, timely and accurate manner. - 6.
 Actively promote the highest level of moral and ethical principles and accept responsibility of our actions. - 7.
 Promote excellence in nursing by encouraging lifelong learning and professional development. - 8.
 Treat others with respect and promote an environment that respects human rights, values and choice of cultural and spiritual beliefs. - 9.
-Collaborate in every reasonable manner with the academic and clinical staff to ensure the highest quality of patient care. - 10.
+Collaborate in every reasonable manner with the academic and clinical staff to ensure the highest quality of client care. - 10.
 Use every opportunity to improve faculty and clinical staff understanding of the learning needs of nursing students. - 11.
 Encourage faculty, clinical staff, and peers to mentor nursing students. - 12.
 Refrain from performing any technique or procedure for which the student has not been adequately trained. - 13.
-Refrain from any deliberate action or omission of care in the academic or clinical setting that creates unnecessary risk of injury to the patient, self, or others. - 14.
-Assist the staff nurse or preceptor in ensuring that there is full disclosure and proper authorizations are obtained from patients regarding any form of treatment or research. - 15.
+Refrain from any deliberate action or omission of care in the academic or clinical setting that creates unnecessary risk of injury to the client, self, or others. - 14.
+Assist the staff nurse or preceptor in ensuring that there is full disclosure and proper authorizations are obtained from clients regarding any form of treatment or research. - 15.
 Abstain from the use of alcoholic beverages or any substances in the academic and clinical setting that impair judgment. - 16.
 Strive to achieve and maintain optimal level of personal health. - 17.
 Support access to treatment and rehabilitation for students who are experiencing impairments related to substance abuse and mental or physical health issues. - 18.
 Uphold school policies and regulations related to academic and clinical performance, reserving the right to challenge and critique rules and regulations as per school grievance policy.

-Adopted by the NSNA House of Delegates, Nashville, TN, on April 6, 2001 (Unchanged 2010)
+Adopted by the NSNA Board of Directors, October 29, 2009, Phoenix, AZ (Unchanged 2021)